Single-token vs Two-token Blockchain Tokenomics: Model description and notation (single token)

 \section{Model description and notation (single token)}

+We consider a Lagos-Wright \citep{lagos2005unified} type of model, in which there are two kinds of players: users and validators, as in \cite{kiayias2023would,decentralization_friction}.
+We have a repeated game where each round $t$, consists of two phases or \emph{subrounds}.
+Players first interact with the system (user pay the system to get some service, and validators stake tokens to access rewards for performing some task), and then they interact with a ``spot market'' (players buy or sell their tokens at the end of the round in order to hold the amount of tokens they need at the next round).
 In order to describe the model in detail, we introduce some notation in Figure~\ref{fig:notation}.
-We have a repeated game with discount factor $\delta$ where each round $t$ consists of the following two \emph{subrounds}, where players first interact with the system (pay \& stake with tokens) and then they interact with the ``market'' (buy or sell tokens):
+The two subrounds are as follows:

 \paragraph{Subround~I (pay \& stake):} Each user $i$ and each validator $j$ has $\tm{\token_i}$ and $\tm{\token_j}$ tokens, respectively.
-Then: \begin{enumerate} \item Each validator $j$ performs some work, incurs a cost $v$, and receives an amount $\tm{R_j}$ of additional tokens according to \eqref{eq:rss}. \item Each user $i$ uses some of her currently available tokens to pay for the service, and receives the corresponding service level according to \eqref{eq:pay-scheme}. \end{enumerate}

-\paragraph{Subround~II (buy or sell):} Each user $i$ and each validator $j$ has $\tm{\token_i} - \tm{u_i}$ and $\tm{\token_j} + \tm{R_j}$ tokens, respectively.
+Then, given some (total) value of the service $\tm{S}$ and the total rewards $\tm{R}$ for validators, we have \begin{enumerate} \item Each validator $j$ performs some work, incurs a cost $v$, and receives an amount $\tm{R_j}$ of additional tokens according to \eqref{eq:rss}, given the total reward for validators $\tm{R}$. \item Each user $i$ uses some of her currently available tokens to pay for the service, and receives the corresponding service value $\tm{S}_i$ according to \eqref{eq:pay-scheme}, given the value of the service $\tm{S}$. \end{enumerate} \paragraph{Subround~II (buy or sell):} Each user $i$ and each validator $j$ has $\tm{\token_i} - \tm{u_i}$ and $\tm{\token_j} + \tm{R_j}$ tokens, respectively.
 Both type of players (users and validators) can buy any amount of new tokens or sell (part or all of the tokens they currently have) at the current market price.
 In detail: \begin{enumerate} \item Each validator $j$ sells $\tm{s_j}$ tokens to the market and receives $\tm{s_j} \cdot \tm{\price}$ units of money in return.
 Note that we have a validator's selling constraint

 Any \emph{negative} $\tm{s_j}$ is allowed meaning that $j$ is actually \emph{buying} tokens from the market at the current price. \item Each user $i$ buys $\tm{b_i}$ additional tokens from the market and pays $\tm{b_i} \cdot \tm{\price}$ units of money for that.
 Any \emph{negative} $\tm{b_i}$ is allowed, meaning that $i$ is \emph{selling} tokens to the market at the current price.
 Note that we have a users's selling constraint